 Ho and the rest of the class spread the liquid culture on the small plate.
 Once growth occurs—results should be visible two days later—the students will introduce honey.

-“Honey is healing for mankind,” Ozturk said.
+“Honey is healing for mankind,” said Ozturk.
 “It changed my approach to medicine.
-I made the link and the more I learn how honey has been used as medicine, the more fascinated I become.”
+I made the link and the more I learn how honey has been used as medicine, the more fascinated I become,” he said.

 The University of Texas at San Antonio is dedicated to the advancement of knowledge through research and discovery, teaching and learning, community engagement and public service.
 As an institution of access and excellence, UTSA embraces multicultural traditions and serves as a center for intellectual and creative resources as well as a catalyst for socioeconomic development and the commercialization of intellectual property - for Texas, the nation and the world.